mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 The Authentication Service (AS) has to provide three services:

-1. Issue credentials to clients that attest to bindings between identities and signature key pairs.
+1. Issue credentials to clients that attest to bindings between identities and signature key pairs

-2. Enable a client to verify that a credential presented by another client is valid with respect to a reference identifier.
+2. Enable a client to verify that a credential presented by another client is valid with respect to a reference identifier

-3. Enable a group member to verify that a credential represents the same client as another credential.
+3. Enable a group member to verify that a credential represents the same client as another credential

 A member with a valid credential authenticates its MLS messages by signing them with the private key corresponding to the public key bound by its credential.

-The AS is considered an abstract layer by the MLS specification; part of this service could be, for instance, running on the members' devices, while another part is a separate entity entirely.
+The AS is considered an abstract layer by the MLS specification and part of this service could be, for instance, running on the members' devices, while another part is a separate entity entirely.
 The following examples illustrate the breadth of this concept: